Hebo's New Song

 Petra explained to us a number of things about dragon parts of which I did not fully understand.
 She told us that certain parts could be used for certain things, including creating materials, crafting equipment, or selling for profit.
 For a moment, I did not understand how she intended to carry all of these things until I noticed that she was mostly saying this information to me directly.
 It dawned on me that she intended to store all of these into my bag of holding.
 I uncomfortably allowed her to store one dragon eye, thirty pounds of dragon scales, Renshato’s horn, claws, teeth, wings, hide, the heart, the liver, the tongue, the gizzard, various tendons, and a large collection of bones.
 Hebo asked for someone to cut out the bladder for him because he wanted to use it for something.
 Finally, Oromis removed Renshato’s head and insides, collecting the skull itself as a trophy.

 When we had finished our grisly work, we returned to the Cat’s Tail.
-I created an inventory of everything in my bad when Ezio, Oromis, Luna, and Hebo approached me with a piece of parchment.
-They each asked me, being the builder of our group, to create some things for me.
+I created an inventory of everything in my bag when Ezio, Oromis, Luna, and Hebo approached me with a piece of parchment.
+They each asked me, being the crafter of our group, to create some things for them.
 I supposed that would be fine considering it may still be a few days before we can repair Soul’s ship.
 I collected some wood from the forest, intent on creating a small forge in the morning.
 As I did, I saw Hebo writing on his own sheet of paper.

 “Something else I can create for you?”
 I asked.